Alexandru-Catalin/SOFT356-OpenGl/Report.md

 <h3> How to use it </h3>

-Step.1: Open Visual Studio and locate the filed named "SampleProjects.sln" (you may have to reinstall the package, for that type in the console "nupengl.core").
+Step.1: Open Visual Studio and locate the file named "SampleProjects.sln" (you may have to reinstall the package, for that type in the console "nupengl.core").

-Step.1.2: In case the glm library is not working, in visual studio you will have to right click on "Project3" select "Properties", "VC++ Directories", "Include Directories", "Edit", and locate the "glm" and "doc" folder.
+Step.1.2: In case the glm library is not working, in visual studio you will have to right click on "Project5" select "Properties", "VC++ Directories", "Include Directories", "Edit", and locate the "glm" and "doc" folder.
 (Example: C:\Users\amarcu\Desktop\Model Loader\SOFT356-OpenGl-master\SOFT356-OpenGl-master\SampleCode-master).

-Step.2: Press the green button "Local Windows Debugger".
+Step.1.3: Press the green button "Local Windows Debugger".

-Step.3: Type the name of the ".obj" file that you want to open (Example: Creeper).
+Step.1.4: Type the name of the ".obj" file (Creeper).

 <h4> How does it work </h4>

-Everything it's happening inside the the "TexturedCube.cpp".
-Inside it I'm reading the object and his texture and display it.
+Everything it's happening inside the "ShadedCube.cpp".
+Inside it I'm reading the object and his texture, camera controller using the mouse and keyboards.

 <h5>This are the main categories inside the script:</h5>